 Not Testing for Ketones

-Tracking your ketone levels throughout your diet on a consistent basis is so important.
+Tracking your ketone levels throughout your day on a consistent basis is so important.
 Many people don’t realize just how important it is!

 Using one of the ketone-tracking methods on a regular basis will let you know if your body is actually in ketosis or not.